iangfc/riccy/RicardianAugmentedMarkdown.md

 The presence of = or += in a star bullet list is a trigger, and has to be formatted correctly with at least a space between the bullet and tag, and a space between the tag and the symbol.
 No spaces are needed after the symbol, and if there is no value, then then any spaces will be stripped anyway by canonicalisation.

-Params come in three forms.
+Tag-Value Params come in two forms.
 _Firstly and secondly_ as a specific one line assignment using star bullet lists.
   + _First_, if = is used, it signals a _singleton_ or singular value, and cannot be repeated.
   + _Second_ if += is used, this becomes an array of values, and by adding more with that tag,